graphql-java/graphql-java/docs/getting_started.rst

 Using the latest development build
 ----------------------------------

-The latest development build is available on Bintray.
+The latest development build is also available on maven-central.

 Please look at `Latest Build <https://bintray.com/andimarek/graphql-java/graphql-java/_latestVersion>`_ for the latest version value.